dtb11288/rxrust/README.md

 # Reactive Extension written in Rust
-This is an subset of extensions that basically working
+This is an subset of extensions that basically working (require Rust 1.35+)

 ## Example:
 ```rust